jennyballif/jennyballif.github.io/_posts/2017-05-13-frequently-asked-questions.md

 {% include image.html url="https://raw.github.com/jennyballif/jennyballif.github.io/master/images/FAQ/SecretLab.png" description="Scientist in Secret Lab." maxwidth="600px" %}

 And the answer is "no" to the secret lab and "yes", I am a real scientist.
 I have a master's degree in Plant Science with an emphasis in Molecular Biology.
-I spent several years working in a lab with little mustard plants (_Arabidopsis thaliana_) trying to understand how a small piece of DNA affected how the plants flowered.
+I spent several years working in a lab with little mustard plants (_Arabidopsis thaliana_) trying to understand how a small piece of DNA affected flowering.
 More importantly, I am dedicated to curiosity and trying to understand our world through careful observation and learning.
 I don't blow things up too often.

 #### DID YOU DRAW THAT?